Sission/CollisionDetection/README.md

 # CollisionDetection
+## Requirement
+1. A D3D11 capable graphics card with following driver versions:
+NVIDIA: GeForce Game Ready Driver 372.90 or above
+AMD: Radeon Software Version 16.9.1 or above
+2. To build the demo the following is required:
+Visual Studio 2019

 ## Setting
 1. Open the project "CollisionDetection.vcxproj" in the Visual Studio;
 2. Go to project name -> "Properties", then set the "Configuration" as "Release" and "Platform" as "x64";